 In fact, younger folks are experiencing issues with recall more and more these days.

-If you are looking for a natural solution to this problem, I think your best option is an herbal nootropic; Ginkgo Biloba.
+If you’re looking for a natural solution to this problem, I think your best option is an herbal nootropic; Ginkgo Biloba.

-You might be asking, how does Ginkgo Biloba help memory?
+You might be asking, how does Ginkgo Biloba work?
 Is it really my best option?

 What is Ginkgo Biloba?